Hackney Carriage and Private Hire Licensing Policy

 The council may share your information internally and we reserve the right to check the information you have provided for accuracy and to detect crime.
 We may share your information with other statutory/ regulated Authorities or if it is required by law.
 Other parties may include the Disclosure and Barring Service (in relation to Barring Lists), the Department for Work and Pensions, The Home Office, The Police, the DVLA, HM Revenues and Customs and other local authorities.

-The council subscribes to the National Register of Hackney Carriage and Private Hire Driver Licence Refusals and Revocations (NR3) to check all drivers applying for licences (new and renewal) against the register.
-Where an existing licence is revoked or an application refused, this will be recorded on the register.
-Further information explaining the council’s policy on using the NR3 register is shown in appendix 9.
+The Council subscribes to the National Register of Taxi and Private Hire Vehicle Revocations, Refusals and Suspensions (NR3S) to check all drivers applying for licences (new and renewal) against the register.
+Where an existing licence is revoked or suspended or an application refused, this will be recorded on the register.

 Person or business who has submitted an application for either a grant or renewal of a licence.

 A completed application made by an individual (or individuals) for the grant or renewal of a licence